allenai/unified-io-2.pytorch/README.md

 model = UnifiedIO(config.LARGE)
 ```

-### bfloat16
+### Using bfloat16
 The model can be run in `bfloat16`, typically we have done this while keeping the ViTs
- and VQGANs as float32.
-To convert the model in this way do:
+ and VQGANs as `float32`.
+To convert the model to this format run:
 ```
 model.to_dtype(torch.bfloat16, vit_dtype=torch.float32, vqgan_dtype=torch.float32)
 ```

-We provide pre-trained models in bfloat16 format to reduce memory/bandwidth requirements
+We provide pre-trained models in this format to reduce memory/bandwidth requirements
 when downloading/loading the models:

 ```